Bedtime Story (1941 film)

-Bedtime Story is a 1941 American comedy film directed by Alexander Hall and starring Fredric March, Loretta Young, and Robert Benchley.
+Bedtime Story is a 1941 American comedy of remarriage directed by Alexander Hall and starring Fredric March, Loretta Young, and Robert Benchley.
 The supporting cast includes Eve Arden and Joyce Compton.

 Plot

 Jane Drake (Loretta Young) wants to retire from the stage to a Connecticut farm.
 Her husband Luke (Fredric March) feels differently and continues working on his latest play, which is being written for her.
 Fed up, Jane takes off for Reno to get a divorce.
 Reading an article in the newspaper that Luke is not well and has given up working, she rushes back to his side, only to find that it is not true.
 She sees through his charade and in a fit of anger, she leaves.

 Jane goes back to Reno to get the divorce and she begins dating William Dudley.
 Luke gets her to agree to go out with him and they accidentally cross the border into California, where they run out of gas.
 They get a hotel room so that they can have someplace to sit down.
 She gives him advice on how to fix the script of this new play and then tells him to cast someone else in it.
-She pays for the room and for the gas, telling Luke her owes her $4.40 for his share of the gas and lodging.
+She pays for the room and for the gas, telling Luke he owes her $4.40 for his share of the gas and lodging.
 She comes home to find an article in the paper that Luke has cast Virginia Cole (Eve Arden) as the lead in his play.
 Luke explains to Virginia that the story in the paper was a fake to upset Jane.
 Virginia agrees to fool Jane by pretending to be cast in the new play.

 Jane and Luke agree to auction off all of their furniture.
 A man named Dingelhoff buys everything, including the desk Jane bought for Luke, except for a vase that Luke gave Jane, which Jane buys.
 Pretty soon rehearsals for the play are underway – with Virginia playing Jane's part.
 Luke finds out that Jane is engaged to William.